sphinx.ext.autodoc – Include documentation from docstrings

 This value controls the docstrings inheritance.
 If set to True the docstring for classes or methods, if not explicitly set, is inherited from parents.

-New in version 1.7.
+Added in version 1.7.

 suppress_warnings